das-developers/das2py-server/docs/CmdTemplates.md

 ## Predefined Parameters

-When templates are evaluated by das2-pyserver, the following "parameters" are aways defined and may be thus may always be used:
+When templates are evaluated by das2py-server, the following "parameters" are aways defined and may be thus may always be used:

-   * `_server` - The URL to the das2-pyserver root URL, for example https://jupiter.physics.uiowa.edu/das/server
+   * `_SERVER_` - The URL to the das2-pyserver root URL, for example https://jupiter.physics.uiowa.edu/das/server

-   * `_sourcename` - The connical name of the datasource, for example Juno/WAV/Survey
+   * `_LOCAL_ID_` - The local ID of the datasource, for example Juno/WAV/Survey

-   * `_file` - The automatically calculated output filename in case the attachment disposititon should be used
+   * `_FILENAME_` - The automatically calculated output filename in case the attachment disposititon should be used

+   *